-This chapter answers parts from Section B(iv) of the 2017 CICM Primary Syllabus, which expects the exam candidate to "describe the mechanisms of drug clearance and metabolism".
+This chapter answers parts from Section B(iv) of the 2023 CICM Primary Syllabus, which expects the exam candidate to "describe the mechanisms of drug metabolism and clearance".
 Specifically, this chapter exists because in Question 20 from the first paper of 2016 the official college answer chided the candidates for not knowing enough about Phase I and Phase II reactions.
 In fact the official college textbook of pharmacokinetics (Birkett et al, 2009) has an entire chapter devoted to the topic of How drugs are cleared by the liver (Ch.4, p.38) but Phase I and Phase II reactions are not included in that textbook, and the time-poor exam candidate may take this as an indication to omit these from their preparation.

 Because there is nothing on this in the official resource, one needs to hunt around for additional literature.
 Instead of buying or gaining illegal access to the other recommended texts, one could go to this free chapter from Katzung (Correia, 2007).
 Or, one may instead make use of Parkinson and Ogilvie's "Biotransformation of xenobiotics", a chapter (probably) from Casarett and Doull's Toxicology.
 A vicious takedown of the Phase I / Phase II classification system is available from Josephy et al (2005).

 In their answer to Question 20 from the first paper of 2016, the college alluded to the terms "Phase I and Phase II reactions" as something the trainees should have known more about.
 This refers to the classification of hepatic metabolism first introduced by Richard Tecwyn Williams (1909–1979), the grand guru of drug detoxification mechanisms.
 In the second edition of his 1959 book, Williams' concluding chapter offers the following definition: